Sleep Hygiene Guide

 - Get natural light exposure in the morning.
 Morning light exposure triggers the transition from sleep to wake mode and initiates the daily buildup of sleep-pressure hormones and neurotransmitters needed for evening sleep onset.

-- Use red lights instead of bright white lights in the evening.
+- Use red LED lights instead of bright white lights in the evening.
 Red LED lights preserve melatonin production, whereas bright white overhead lights suppress it.
 This distinction is important—avoid using white lights with red filters, as they still emit blue wavelengths.

 - Wear amber blue-blocking glasses at night.
 These glasses block blue light from screens and artificial lighting, which suppresses melatonin production.
 They help maintain the body's natural sleep-wake cycle.